Ammonia Refrigeration Maintenance Technology

 For information about the Ammonia Refrigeration Operator Training

-Application Enrollment Dates: February- June 1, and September 1 –December 1.
-This program requires all applicants with a completed admissions file to go through an interview process.
-Letters will be sent to the students with further information.
+Application Dates: February 1-May 31 (Fall enrollment).
+This program requires all applicants with a completed file to go through an interview process.
+Letters and emails will be sent to students with further instruction.

 The Ammonia Refrigeration Maintenance Technology program is dedicated to providing an advanced educational opportunity in the field of ammonia refrigeration that assists industry in maintaining a skilled workforce.